trust-mfn-berlin/animals-as-objects/vault/material.house-of-cards.md

 <figcaption>

-_Record of a wet specimen of a [[common seadragon|material.common-seadragon]] in the Zoological Teaching Collection of the Humboldt University of Berlin.
+_Record of a wet specimen of a [[common seadragon|material.common-seadragon]] in the Zoological Teaching Collection of the Humboldt-Universität zu Berlin.
 (Zoological Teaching Collection.
 All rights reserved.)_

 </figcaption>